 I present the Blade of Octon.
 This epic sword is 100% vector, created using only Adobe Illustrator.
 I was inspired by a number of things such as King Arthur, The Legend of Zelda and Conan the Barbarian.
 You can consider this a subtle tribute to all of my fellow design knights holding it down at the round table.
 Stay slaying.

 Behold, the Crescent Wizard.
 My love for magic and the moon has no gravity.
 The culmination of both my Astro Club and Wizard's Council collections, I decided to combine both themes to illustrate that the universe is indeed full of magic.
 The illustration eventually materialized as a hard enamel pin and a vinyl sticker.
 Both of which are available in my shop.

-The Vector Vault is where I store all of my miscellaneous vector works that don't need a full project breakdown.
+I call this my Vector Vault, where I store all of my miscellaneous vector works that don't need a full project breakdown.
 Each of the designs showcased are 100% vector, created using Adobe Illustrator.

 I sometimes like to create cartoon characters to embody certain traits of my personality.
 Pico De Gato represents my inner cool cat.
 Of course skateboarding shaped my personality immensely, but so did the late 80's and early 90's style trends.
 This character capsulizes a time when I was either stuck in my imagination or hypnotized by the Simpsons on television.
 Back then I was surely wearing clothing with bright colors and wacky patterns.
 Good times.